Daqo New Energy Corp. (DQ) and the Battle of Fundamentals vs. Technicals

 ROTH Capital gave a rating of “Neutral” to DQ, setting the target price at $200 in the report published on October 26th of the previous year.

-During the last 5 trading sessions, DQ rose by +1.90%, which changed the moving average for the period of 200-days by +205.38% in comparison to the 20-day moving average, which settled at $76.00.
-In addition, Daqo New Energy Corp. saw 26.55% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, DQ fell by -4.59%, which changed the moving average for the period of 200-days by +212.44% in comparison to the 20-day moving average, which settled at $74.37.
+In addition, Daqo New Energy Corp. saw 29.67% in overturn over a single year, with a tendency to cut further gains.

 Stock Fundamentals for DQ